March 15, 2021MAINTENANCE

 - Timely: Define a practical timeline for accomplishment to create accountability.

 The following five sections highlight the most common priorities MaintainX customers set upon launching CMMS programs.
-Use each goal’s suggested actions steps and resources to meet your goals when applicable:
+Use each goal’s suggested action steps and resources to meet your goals when applicable:

 Small, preventable oversights can cause big problems.
 It’s no wonder the number one goal for most MaintainX users is starting preventive maintenance (PM) programs.